-LJMU graduates who meet the entry criteria are guaranteed an interview for your chosen PGDE course.
+LJMU graduates who meet the entry criteria are guaranteed an interview for your chosen PGCE course.

-Our PGDEs carry Qualified Teacher Status (QTS), so after successfully completing the one-year course, you will be qualified to teach the age range of students covered in your programme.
+Our PGCEs carry Qualified Teacher Status (QTS), so after successfully completing the one-year course, you will be qualified to teach the age range of students covered in your programme.

-As well as our Core PGDE courses, we also offer School Direct programmes with our partner schools across the North West.
+As well as our Core PGCE courses, we also offer salaried and non-salaried School-led courses with our partner schools across the North West.